QuantEcon/lecture-source-jl/source/rst/multi_agent_models/harrison_kreps.rst

             \frac{1}{4} & \frac{3}{4}
         \end{bmatrix}

-We'll return to these matrices and their significance in the exercise
+We'll return to these matrices and their significance in the exercise.

 Information
 --------------

-Investors know a price function mapping the state :math:`s_t` at :math:`t` into the equilibrium price :math:`p(s_t)` that prevails in that state
+Investors know a price function mapping the state :math:`s_t` at :math:`t` into the equilibrium price :math:`p(s_t)` that prevails in that state.

-This price function is endogenous and to be determined below
+This price function is endogenous and to be determined below.

-When investors choose whether to purchase or sell the asset at :math:`t`, they also know :math:`s_t`
+When investors choose whether to purchase or sell the asset at :math:`t`, they also know :math:`s_t`.

 Solving the Model
 ====================

-Now let's turn to solving the model
+Now let's turn to solving the model.

-This amounts to determining equilibrium prices under the different possible specifications of beliefs and constraints listed above
+This amounts to determining equilibrium prices under the different possible specifications of beliefs and constraints listed above.

 In particular, we compare equilibrium price functions under the following alternative assumptions about beliefs:

 #.
-There is only one type of agent, either :math:`a` or :math:`b`
+There is only one type of agent, either :math:`a` or :math:`b`.

 #.
 There are two types of agent differentiated only by their beliefs.
-Each type of agent has sufficient resources to purchase all of the asset (Harrison and Kreps's setting)
+Each type of agent has sufficient resources to purchase all of the asset (Harrison and Kreps's setting).

 #.
-There are two types of agent with different beliefs, but because of limited wealth and/or limited leverage, both types of investors hold the asset each period
+There are two types of agent with different beliefs, but because of limited wealth and/or limited leverage, both types of investors hold the asset each period.